WOODWORKS BY TED TODD FLOORING

 Bourbon Oak is supplied coated with a natural oil, making it splash resistant, and therefore more than capable of performing well in kitchens and bar areas for example.

-Get Started with Ted Todd
+Get started with Woodworks by Ted Todd

 The best place to start with Bodega Bourbon Oak is by ordering a free sample; then you can compare and contrast the honey-tones within your project, to make sure it fits your specifications.